daemondazz/homeassistant-displays/README.md

 Browser](http://www.ozerov.de/fully-kiosk-browser/) using it's built-in REST API.

-> **Warning**: THis is my first platform and compoent for Home Assistant, so it
+> **Warning**: This is my first platform and component for Home Assistant, so
-> is still VERY rough.
-It works for me but there is no guarantee that it will
+> it is still VERY rough.
+It works for me but there is no guarantee that it
-> work for anyone else or their neighbors.
+> will work for anyone else or their neighbors.

 ## Installation